Rare 1800’s Crow Indian beaded Tomahawk drop. Measures 26” x 3”1/2 wide. $4750

 1800’S INDIAN BEADED POUCH.

 1800’S Indian beaded pouch measures 6-1/2”x 4”.
-Pouch is in good condition. $895
+Pouch is in good condition. $1895

-REWARD BROADSIDE BY U.S. ARMY GEROMIMO FOR CAPTURE OR REMAINS.
+ORIGINAL REWARD BROADSIDE BY U.S. ARMY GEROMIMO FOR CAPTURE OR REMAINS.

-Most rare 1800’s Broadside/Poster WANTED by U.S. ARMY.
+Most rare original 1800’s Broadside/Poster WANTED by U.S. ARMY.
 GERONIMO REWARD FOR CAPTURE OR REMAINS.
 CONTACT AUTHORITES FORT BOWIE OR JOHN P. CLUM.
 ARIZONIA TERRITORY.
 Broadside measures 12-1/2” x 8-1/2”.
-A super rare piece of history.
+A super rare piece of surviving history.
 P.O.R.

 LATE 1800’S PIPE TOMAHAWK.

 Very nice late 1800’s pipe tomahawk.
 Rawhide wrapped at grip and tacked all around shaft.
-Measures 23”1/2 long. $5750
+Measures 23”1/2 long. $9750

 1800’s BLACKFEET INDIAN BEADED BELT-KNIFE SHEATH & HOLSTER.